Jaz drive

-The Jaz drive was a removable hard disk storage system sold by the Iomega company from 1995 to 2002.
+The Jaz drive is a removable hard disk storage system sold by the Iomega company from 1996 to 2002.

-Following the success of the Iomega Zip drive, which original version stores data on high-capacity floppy disks with 100 MB nominal capacity, and later 250 and then 750 MB, the company developed and released the Jaz drive.
+Following the success of the Iomega Zip drive, which in its original version stores data on high-capacity floppy disks with 100 MB nominal capacity, and later 250 and then 750 MB, the company developed and released the Jaz drive.
 First shipping to OEMs in December 1995, the Jaz drive featured 1 GB capacity per removable disk.
 A new Jaz drive model, released in February 1998, increased the individual disk capacity to 2 GB.

 The Jaz drive uses a SCSI interface, with both internal and external drive models.
 Iomega produced a Jaz Jet SCSI adapter PCI card for PCs.
 Iomega also produced a number of external adapters, including the Jaz Traveller interface that connected it to a standard parallel port, and, later, a SCSI-USB adapter and SCSI-Firewire adapter.
-An IDE version of the drive was planned, but never released.
+An ATA version of the drive was planned but never released.

 Reception

 The Jaz never attained as much success or market penetration as the Zip drive.
 While the Zip drive was marketed as a high-capacity floppy disk for the home and small office/home office (SOHO) markets, the Jaz drive was originally advertised as a higher-end product.
-SCSI interfaces were standard in Apple Macintosh computers but were rare in the much larger market of end-user PCs, usually requiring an extra interface card to be bought and installed.
+SCSIs were standard in Apple Macintosh computers but were rare in the much larger market of end-user PCs, usually requiring an extra interface card to be bought and installed.
 The rising popularity and decreasing price of CD-R/CD-RW drives greatly hurt the success of the Jaz drive, offering a much lower price-per-megabyte and the convenience of the CD media being readable in almost any standard CD-ROM drive.

 Problems

 Earlier Jaz drives could overheat, and loading-mechanism jams could leave a disk stuck in the drive.
-This became known in the profession as the "click of death", because of the clicking sound it made as it tried and failed to eject the disc.
+This became known in the profession as the "click of death", because of clicking sound it made as it tried and failed to eject the disc.
 Forcibly ejecting a stuck disk could destroy both the drive and disk.
 Jaz drives are hard-disk technology, making them susceptible to contaminants in the drive; dust and grit could be introduced through a hole in the disk case where the motor drove the platters, and any dust built up on the external case could enter the drive with its next insertion.
 Additionally, the metal sliding door was capable of wearing the plastic, resulting in debris and head crashes.

 Furthermore, the mechanism used to attach the platters to the spindle motor was complex and tended to vibrate noisily.
 Iomega implemented an anti-gyro device (much like an optical CD/DVD drive) within the cartridge to prevent vibration at spin-up, but this device lost effectiveness with age.
 As a result, the two platters could lose alignment, rendering the cartridge unusable.
 The plastic tabs attached to the bottom of a Jaz cartridge could become stripped or broken, rendering the inserted disk physically incapable of spinning up to operating speed.
 Some drives also had firmware problems.